 SpaceX successfully launched its Starhopper test rocket to the height of 150 meters at the Texas launch base in Boca Chica.
-The American FAA had only permitted for a 150-meter height, and Starhopper successfully climbed to the prescribed height, floated there for about 57 seconds, and then started its gradual descend which finally landed.
+The American FAA had only permitted a 150-meter height, and Starhopper successfully climbed to the prescribed height, floated there for about 57 seconds, and then started its gradual descent, finally landing.

 The SpaceX team used a Raptor methane engine which helped the rocket to climb to the height.
 It should be mentioned that the Starhopper landed vertically and the thrust knocked over a composite overwrapped pressure vessel.
 SpaceX’s CEO Elon Musk thanked the entire team on Twitter on the success of the launch.

 This is not the first time Starhopper’s flight was tested.
 Previously in April, Starhopper’s rocket engine was ignited, but it did not move much far away from the ground.
 At the end of July, the rocket made it to a height of 20 meters.
 But this is the first time that the rocket made its flight far away from the ground without any wire.

 The test flight checked the Raptor engine and also focused on its vertical landing.
 The top stage of the rocket has 6 Raptor engines, and the bottom part has at least 35 engines.